acmdas/das_fieldstones/morefieldstones2019.md

 Thu, 25 Jul 2019

 “Three rules [Lou Reed] and I came up with – rules to live by.
 The first one is don’t be afraid of anyone.
 Imagine living your life so that you are afraid of no one.
 Second is get a really good bullshit detector and learn how to use it.
 And third is be really, really tender.”—Laurie Anderson

+## Stranger Things
+Fri, 26 Jul 2019

+W -I went outside and it was worse.

+Dr - How was it worse.

+W - There was this storm.

+Dr - so, how did you feel when you saw the storm?

+W - I felt frozen.

+Dr - Heartbreaking?

+W - Frozen.

+Dr - Frozen, cold frozen?
+Frozen to the touch?

+W - No, like how you feel when you are scared and can't breath or talk or do anything.
+I felt like this evil, like it was looking at me.

+Dr - This evil.
+Well, what do you think this evil wanted?

+W - You.

+Dr - You?

+W - Not me, everyone.